eraybasar/pesdk-docs/_guides/html5/v5/introduction/ui.md

 ## BasicUI

-The BasicUI features a responsive design.
+The BasicUI takes a vertical layout approach to feature a responsive design.
 It works on all screen sizes.

 ## AdvancedUI

-The DesktopUI is the more advanced version with a better overview of tools and controls.
+The AdvancedUI is the more advanced version takes a more horizontal layout approach, which provides a better overview of tools and their controls.
 AdvancedUI is not supported on mobile devices.

-However to get both usibility and responsiveness you can load AdvancedUI on larger screens and Basic UI on smaller screens.
+However, to get both usability and responsiveness you can load AdvancedUI on larger screens and BasicUI on smaller screens.

 Both UIs are built with [React](https://reactjs.org) and [Styled Components](https://styled-components.com/)